ROCKY-SAM/microfrontend/README.md

 npx create-single-spa
 ```

-# issues need to fix in angular
+# Issues need to fix in angular

 # Add to package.json
 ```sh